metagenomics/metagenomics-tk/docs/tutorials/tutorial1/annotation.md

 Optional header lines starting with '##' provide metadata about the file, adding context to the annotations.

 !!!
 Question "Task 3"
-    Inspect the gff file of the bin that is mentioned in task number 2.
-Search with `zgrep -P "\ttRNA\t"` for tRNAs and their annotations.
+    Find a gff file of a bin that contains tRNAs the same way as you did in the previous taks.
+Search with `zgrep -P "\ttRNA\t"` for tRNAs and the corresponding annotations file (gff).
     Can you tell the products of two tRNAs.

     ???
 Solution
+        In the our precomputed case bin3 contains two rRNAs.
         ```
         zgrep tRNA output/data/1/annotation/1.0.0/prokka/data_bin.3.gff.gz
         ```